kanwren/nixfiles/README.md

 # nixos-configs

 My NixOS configurations.
 Configs are split up across multiple directories:

 - `boot`: Configuration of the bootloader and boot process
 - `hardware`: Enabling various hardware-dependent features
 - `home`: HomeManager configurations; contains user packages, dotfiles, and other configurations
 - `i18n`: Internationalization settings like locale and keymap
 - `networking`: Network and wireless settings
-- `nix`: Nixpkgs configuration and overlays
+- `nix`: Nix and nixpkgs configurations
+  - `nix/overlays`: Overlays for overriding packages in nixpkgs or introducing new ones
 - `pkgs`: System-wide packages, like bash and vim, and their configurations
 - `security`: Security-related configurations
 - `services`: Various daemons, user-session programs, and other services,